-We’re very excited that we’ll be running eight Tai Chi sessions in January and February aimed at complete beginners.
+We’re very excited that we've started our programme of eight Tai Chi sessions, aimed at complete beginners, that started on 4 January and will continue through to the end of February.
+They are held in the Evergreen Hall, Angel Street.
+Classes start at midday, but on 11 January, because we have our our festive meal, it will begin at 10.00.
 You’ll learn a set of simple Tai Chi moves and the group will build their confidence from week to week.
 These sessions will be very low impact but you will need to be able to stand for a period of time.

-The LIFT sessions are carried out sitting down the whole time and may be a better option for some.
-If you’d like to put your name down on the waiting list for Tai Chi please get in touch.
+The LIFT sessions which start again in March are carried out sitting down the whole time and may be a better option for some.
+If you’d like to put your name down on the waiting list for future Tai Chi please get in touch.

 Join us for a free cuppa and say hello.